qhoekman/next-starter/README.md

 ## 🧐 About <a name="about"></a>

-A boilerplate project which kickstart your NextJs app with TypeScript, ESLint, Prettier, Theming, Styled System and Animations.
+A boilerplate project which kickstart your NextJs app with TypeScript, ESLint, Prettier, Theming, TailwindCSS, Cypress, Storybook.
+MSW.

 ## 🏁 Getting Started <a name="getting_started"></a>